 s.len()

 } // Here, s goes out of scope.
-But since it does not have ownership of
+But because it does not have ownership of

-what
+// what

-// it refers to, nothing happens.
+it refers to, nothing happens.

-It’s the same process as before, but we don’t drop what the reference points to when it goes out of scope because we don’t have ownership.
-This lets us write functions which take references as arguments instead of the values themselves, so that we won’t need to return them to give back ownership.
+The scope in which the variable s is valid is the same as any function argument's scope, but we don’t drop what the reference points to when it goes out of scope because we don’t have ownership.
+Functions that take references as arguments instead of the actual values mean we won’t need to return the values in order to give back ownership, since we never had ownership.

-We call this process borrowing.
-Just like with real life, if a person owns something, you can borrow it from them, and when you’re done, you have to give it back.
+We call taking references as function arguments borrowing.
+As in real life, if a person owns something, you can borrow it from them.
+When you’re done, you have to give it back.

 So what happens if we try to modify something we’re borrowing?
-Try this code out.
+Try the code in Listing 4-9.
 Spoiler alert: it doesn’t work!

 Filename: src/main.rs